byuflowlab/vawt-wake-model/README.md

 ## Installation instructions

-- system requirements: gfortran, python 2.7, numpy, scipy
+- system requirements: gfortran (using MinGW for Windows in order to use the commands here), python 2.7, numpy, scipy
 - navigate to the directory and run the following command in the terminal to build the Fortran code:

 Mac